aigerabae/gwas_real_data/plink_qc1.md

 cat phenotypes2.tsv | wc -l
 ```

-4) only included those tows into phenotypes5.tsv that have counterparts in kaz1.ped
+4) only included those rows into phenotypes2.tsv that have counterparts in kaz1.ped
 ```bash
 awk 'FNR==NR{a[$2]++; next} ($2 in a)' kaz1.ped phenotypes2.tsv > phenotypes3.tsv
 ```